MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMPrestageMedia.md

 ### -DriverPackage

 Specify an array of driver package objects to include as part of the media file.
 If the task sequence references this content, it looks locally for the content.
 If the content isn't in the media, the task sequence tries to download it from the network as normal.
+To get this object, use the [Get-CMDriverPackage](Get-CMDriverPackage.md) cmdlet.

 ```yaml
 Type: IResultObject[]